ekwan/cctk/README.md

 If you don't have [pip](https://pypi.org/project/pip/) or virtual environments available on your system, then we recommend installing Anaconda first:

 1. Go to [https://www.anaconda.com/distribution/](https://www.anaconda.com/distribution/).
-Download the Python 3 installer appropraite to your system and run it.
+Download the Python 3 installer appropriate to your system and run it.

 2. Create a virtual environment to use with *cctk*: